mapcrafter/mapcrafter/docs/configuration.rst

     a cropped world.
 This also means that you should delete the already rendered map (delete <output_dir>/<map_name>).

-With the following option it is also possible to hide or show only specific blocks.
+The provided options for world cropping are very versatile as you can see with the next two options:

+``crop_unpopulated_chunks = true|false``

+    **Default:** ``false``

+    If you are bored of the chunks with unpopulated terrain at the edges of your world, e.g. no trees, ores and other structures, you can skip rendering them with this option.
+If you are afraid someone might use this to find rare ores such as Diamond or Emerald, you should not enable this option.

 ``block_mask = <block mask>``

     **Default:** *show all blocks*

+    With the block mask option it is possible to hide or shown only specific blocks.
     The block mask is a space separated list of block groups you want to hide/show.
 If a ``!`` precedes a block group, all blocks of this block group are hidden, otherwise they are shown.
 Per default, all blocks are shown.